Construction Timber Prices: Cost Per m³, Types & Building Uses

 Factors Affecting Construction Timber Prices

 - Timber type: Softwood or hardwood — softwoods like pine and spruce generally cost far less than oak or maple.
+That doesn't mean softwood is "worse," just that it grows faster and is more abundant.

 - Grade: Structural vs non-structural — structural grades carry certification and testing that add to the cost but are non-negotiable for load-bearing work.
+Skipping the right grade here isn't a smart saving; it's a risk.
+Learn more about how timber grading affects timber prices and why certified structural grades command a premium.

 - Moisture content: Kiln-dried timber costs more than air-dried or green timber, but it's more stable and less likely to warp after installation.
+If you've ever had a door start sticking after a humid summer, you already know why moisture matters.

 - Treatment: Pressure-treated timber increases durability and cost, and is often required by code for any wood in contact with concrete or exposed to weather.
+The treatment process itself takes time and energy, which shows up in the final price.

 - Market demand: Construction booms, supply chain disruptions, and even seasonal weather patterns that slow logging can raise prices noticeably from one month to the next.
+It's not unusual to see a 10% swing in a matter of weeks during busy periods.

 Construction Timber Prices Per Cubic Meter